 All three of Val’s ski areas, Bellvarde, Solaise and Le Fornet have wide, cruising blue runs higher up and more challenging runs for strong skiers lower down.
 Beginners will find slow skiing zones and easy runs at the top of Solaise and Bellevarde.
 There are 7 lifts which are completely free of charge (Village/Rogoney), plus 3 drag lifts in the Solaise area and 2 in la Daille.
 For intermediate and advanced skiers seeking long red runs, Tignes has a huge amount to offer.
 Getting there couldn’t be easier, as the Espace Killy integrates the two resorts seamlessly.
 The off piste terrain is vast and taking a guide is the only way to really do it justice.

 Eating on the mountain has improved in recent years but it can be ‘hit and miss’.
-The Fruitière is a perennial favorite and Le Fornet area boasts some of our favorite lunch stops with Edelweiss a highlight.
+The Fruitière is a perennial favourite and Le Fornet area boasts some of our favourite lunch stops with Edelweiss a highlight.
 For après-ski, the Folie Douce is nothing short of spectacular and can rival even St Anton on a warm day.

 The village is bustling with bars, shops and restaurants to suit all tastes and budgets.